L.O.V.E.: Social Justice Immersion Experiences

 Application Procedure:

-• You will be contacted about your acceptance to the program on Thursday, October 5th.
-The mandatory trip orientation session will take place during the week of October 8th.
+• You will be contacted about your acceptance to the program.
+The mandatory trip orientation session will tale place in late August/September.

 Apply Now